When will the new campus open?

 What is the relationship between the Wiseburn Unified School District and the Da Vinci Schools?

-The Wiseburn Unified School District and the Da Vinci Schools have entered into a unique and forward-thinking partnership to best serve students and create a continuum of learning from pre-school through high school graduation.
+The Wiseburn Unified School District and the Da Vinci Schools have entered into a creative partnership to best serve students and create a continuum of learning from pre-school through high school graduation and beyond.
 This partnership leverages the benefits of both a traditional school district and an independent charter school organization.
 The partnership has been an ongoing evolution guided by the firm belief that all decisions must be made in the best interest of our students.

 By design, the governance and coordination of the Wiseburn Unified School District and Da Vinci Schools have been closely intertwined from the very beginning, starting with the initial planning in 2008.
 Da Vinci Schools was developed internally out of the Wiseburn School District as a way of serving the high school needs of its residents in the Wiseburn community.
 The seven-member Da Vinci Board has purposely included members who are closely intertwined with Wiseburn.
 The current Da Vinci Board President, Chet Pipkin is a graduate of Dana Middle School and attended K-8 in Wiseburn.
 The Da Vinci Board Vice-president is Dr. Don Brann who attended Wiseburn schools as a K-8 student and came back to serve as Superintendent of Wiseburn School District from 1993-2008.
 Other Board members include Wiseburn resident and Da Vinci parent, Jennifer Morgan, past-Wiseburn Board member Brian Meath and Cheryl Cook, whose son attended Dana Middle School before attending and graduating from Da Vinci.
 The Da Vinci Board is rounded out by Northrop Grumman Vice-President Art Lofton and Wiseburn resident Israel Mora who serves on both the Da Vinci and the Wiseburn boards.
 The Da Vinci Schools are an independent Charter Management Organization that is set up as a non-profit 501 c (3) organization.
 Under the Memorandum of Understanding for governance, the Da Vinci Board of Trustees selects new members who are subsequently confirmed or denied by the Wiseburn Unified Board of Trustees.